 - Make sure the company you’re considering has some sort of money-back guarantee or escrow payment option.
 A company that offers a no up-front fee escrow payment option is your safest bet, but not a lot of companies offer this payment option.

 - Avoid companies that do not have an online presence.
-If they don’t have a website, they’re likely a scam.
+If the company doesn’t have a website, it’s likely a scam.
 Online ratings and reviews of timeshare exit companies can help with this research.

-- Avoid companies with a poor BBB rating.
+- Avoid companies with a poor BBB rating or no rating.

 - Avoid companies that do not have a track record of successfully getting timeshare owners out of their contract.